 The Serial Flash Discoverable Parameter (SFDP) standard provides a consistent method of describing the functional and feature capabilities of serial Flash devices in a standard set of internal parameter tables.
 These parameter tables can be interrogated by host system software to enable adjustments needed to accommodate divergent features from multiple vendors.
-The concept is similar to the one found in the Introduction of JEDEC Standard, JESD68 on CFI.
-SFDP is a standard of JEDEC Standard No. 216.
+For more detail on the SFDP parameters, please contact Adesto.